Anq92/my-tasks-app/README.md

 # Introduction

-This repo contains a code for task management application UI created in educational purposes.
+This repo contains a code for task management application UI created for educational purposes.
 The main goal of this project was to learn Typescript and working with API.
 It wasn't copied from any tutorial :smirk:.